kalnar/jekyll-now/about.md

 </p>

 <p class="ambitions">
 Finally, I really want to live in Japan for a year or so.
-I have already been once, but I want the full experience, I want to explore japan, and talk to people there.
+I have already been there once, but I want the full experience, I want to explore japan, and talk to people there.
 </p>
   </div>
   </div>